devopstrainings/linux-basics-katakoda/linux-adminstration/step2.md

 `passwd john`{{execute}}

+Now, You can connect to the system using from another terminal and check whether the user can be able to login to the session or not.

+``

-Now, You can connect to the system using from another terminal This user which we created is a real user, But also to run our software or applications inside the server
+This user which we created is a real user, But also to run our software or applications inside the server

 # Additional Commands for Practice